Jure-Pokerznik/PyScraper/README.md

 ## Changelog

+### September 16, 2018

+* Added scraper for SSDs
+* Created 250x250 icons for CPU, Motherboard, Memory, HDD, SSD and Video Cards
+* Added bootstrap and initial layout of the website

+### September 15, 2018

+* Created the initial state of the website that will show everything

 ### September 14, 2018

 * Seperated scrapers into folders
 * Finished Mimovrste scraper for lowest prices of hard drives

-### September 15, 2018

-* Created the initial state of the website that will show everything

 ## TODO